stratapp/stratapp-website/_posts/2019-06-25-stratapp-is-easy-to-implement-but-clients-still-manage-change-for-the-best-results.md

   their teams fully engaged on what’s possible."
 author: Ash Richardson
 banner_image: "/uploads/helloquence-61189-unsplash.jpg"
-slug: "#stratapp breaks new ground on implementing strategy execution and collaboration software"
+slug: stratapp breaks new ground on implementing strategy execution and collaboration software

 ---
 ## strategy execution and collaboration software that works ‘out of the box’